Championing

 How to request reasonable adjustments

 You should see if the company handbook has a policy that will set out the companies process on how to ask for reasonable adjustments.
 If your employer doesn’t have a policy, you can make a request to your employer in writing.
 You could try writing an informal letter first.
 This is most likely to keep a good relationship with your employer.
-Remember that you want to continue working there, so make sure your letter is polite and helpful – the aim is to work out the best solution together.
+Remember that you want to continue working there, so make sure your letter is polite and helpful—the aim is to work out the best solution together.

 Your letter doesn’t have to follow a set format, but it should:

-• give your employer enough information about your condition for them to understand that you could be disabled.
+• Give your employer enough information about your condition for them to understand that you could be disabled.

-• explain to your employer why you need the adjustments you’re asking for.
+• Explain to your employer why you need the adjustments you’re asking for.
 You should tell them why it’s difficult for you to do your job compared to someone without your disability.

-• say what’s causing you a problem at work and how that could be addressed – list any solutions you can think of.
+• Say what’s causing you a problem at work and how that could be addressed – list any solutions you can think of.

 You should say if you’re asking for:

-• a change to a rule or way of doing things
+• A change to a rule or way of doing things.

-• a change to a physical feature
+• A change to a physical feature.

-• extra equipment or support
+• Extra equipment or support.

 You can end your letter by asking your employer to consider the adjustments and let you know in writing if they can’t make them or ask them to have a meeting with you to discuss your request.
-Ask them to respond within a certain timeframe; 7 to 14 days is usually reasonable depending on what you’re asking for.
+Ask them to respond within a certain timeframe; seven to 14 days is usually reasonable depending on what you’re asking for.

 If you speak to your employer, keep a note of what you asked for and their response.
 If they agree to make a change within a certain timeframe, make sure you follow up with them if they don’t do it within that time.